-916.9, 936.9, 956.9 Protection and Restoration in Watersheds with Threatened or Impaired Values [All Districts]
+916.9, 936.9, 956.9 Protection and Restoration of the Beneficial Functions of the Riparian Zone in Watersheds with Listed Anadromous Salmonids.
+[All Districts]

-In addition to all other district Forest Practice Rules, the following requirements shall apply in any planning watershed with threatened or impaired values, except in watersheds with coho salmon where the standards listed under 916.9.1 and 916.9.2 [936.9.1 and 936.9.2] shall apply:
+In addition to all other district Forest Practice Rules, the following requirements shall apply in any watershed with listed anadromous salmonids, except in watershed with coho salmon where the standards listed under 916.9.1 and 916.9.2 shall apply.
+Requirements of 14 CCR § 916.9 [936.9, 956.9] precede other sections of the FPRs.